b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 &nbsp;

 ...
 Was that so hard?
-In under one minute, Wikipedia just ran circles around the dozen or so LDS materials I had read that skirted the issue, insisting that it has "deep symbolic significance" and contrasting outward and inward.
+In three paragraphs, Wikipedia just ran circles around the dozen or so LDS materials I had read that skirted the issue, insisting that it has "deep symbolic significance" and contrasting outward and inward.
 Those descriptions from McKay are the ones that I remember hearing as a practicing Mormon.
 I will also concede that those explanations I had heard were vague recollections at best, when every day I put them on.
 I was much more worried about how often they shrank in the laundry, resulting in a poor fit.
 I was also anxious about the possibility of them becoming visible to a passerby, and how would I explain wearing two layers of clothes in the summer months while living in Florida.

 Also, hold the phone, now&mdash; a collar?
 Double-knotted strings?
 I have some follow-up questions here.
-Those things with divinely appointed symbolism were removed some time between 1883 and 1926, presumably because of the industrial revolution making textile manufacturing more streamlined.
+Those things with divinely appointed symbolism were removed some time between 1883 and 1926, likely because of the industrial revolution making textile manufacturing more streamlined.
 Making the two-piece garment into a t-shirt and shorts style is presumably more accessible, easier to make, easier to don, and presumably cheaper.
 Who knew that God's eternal covenants would be so heavily influenced by capitalism?
 Moreover, in the linked Wikipedia article is an image of the classic garment, a one-piece, long-sleeved, full-length article of clothing, featuring a collar and strings to tie together.
 Go check it out if you'd like to.

 For President John Taylor to share this insight in 1883 makes me wonder if the symbolism had explanations during Smith or Young's respective presidencies.
 I know that there exists lots of reading material about the intersection of Free Masonry and Mormon temples, including those symbols.
 Did folks during Smith's presidency have an outlined symbolism explanation?